Pavan-Sardjoepersad/Pavan-Sardjoepersad/README.md

-👋 'Hello World'; I'm Pavan, a passionate junior developer on a journey to unlock the wonders of coding and programming!
+👋 'Hello World'; I'm Pavan, a passionate developer on a journey to unlock the wonders of coding and programming!

 🌱 Currently, I'm immersed in the world of back-end programming, exploring and experimenting to expand my knowledge base.
 I find joy in building projects that not only solve problems but also teach me something new in the process.